 - 8.1.
 Specific polar operations training is considered mandatory for the Master and navigational watch officers, as outlined in Chapter 12 of the Polar Code.
-New training requirements have been addressed in the International Convention on Standards of Training and Certification for Watchkeepers (STCW) 1978, as amended, through IMO Resolutions MSC.416(97) and MSC.417(97). - 8.2.
-Pursuant to the conditions outlined in paragraph 12.3.2 of Part 1-A of the Polar Code, the BMA allows the use of navigational personnel other than the ship's crew, i.e. so-called "Ice Pilots". - 8.3.
+Training requirements are addressed in the International Convention on Standards of Training and Certification for Watchkeepers (STCW) 1978, as amended, through IMO Resolutions MSC.416(97) and MSC.417(97). - 8.2.
+Pursuant to the conditions outlined in paragraph 12.3.2 of Part 1-A of the Polar Code, the BMA allows the use of navigational personnel other than the ship's crew, i.e. socalled "Ice Pilots". - 8.3.
 Further guidance on training requirements is provided in BMA Information Bulletin No. 168.